plant-humanities/essays/mimosa_pudica/README.md

 Late-eighteenth- and nineteenth-century depictions of gender by colonial powers were entangled with the treatment of plant matter that traveling botanists were extracting.[^23] The Sensitive Plant, having had European male scientific figures describe it as responsive, was also used as a fashionable motif by European and American artists seeking to draw out associations between the plant’s movement and a shyly genteel, vulnerable affect.
 After being introduced to Europe in the sixteenth century, the Sensitive Plant became popular in formal English gardens.[^24] Depictions of white womanhood could be reinforced or challenged through the conflation and projection of social conventions onto the plant.
 American artist Maria Edgar’s 1808 watercolor of a woman among foxgloves, roses, and a Sensitive Plant is described as “a symbol of modern womanhood” by the Metropolitan Museum of Art for depicting of “the nurturing power of the female touch.”[^25] As Edgar’s figure reaches out to touch the potted Sensitive Plant, viewers can see the docility in how delicately both plant and woman react to their surroundings.
 A few decades prior, a late eighteenth-century stipple engraving entitled “Sensibility” showed British actor Emma Hamilton reaching toward a potted Sensitive Plant, even as its leaves closed.
 Both images play on an understanding of femininity that balances separation from and adjacency to the natural world — portraying an idealized white and European womanhood that yearns for the delicate.
 <param ve-image
        src="gh:plant-humanities/media/mimosa-pudica/Sensitive Plant Maria Edgar.jpg"
-       caption="The Sensitive Plant by Maria Edgar, 1808" description="Watercolor by Maria Edgar"
+       caption=""The Sensitive Plant" by Maria Edgar, 1808" description="Watercolor by Maria Edgar"
        license="Open Access"
        fit="contain">
 <param ve-image
        src="gh:plant-humanities/media/mimosa-pudica/Emma Hamilton stipple engraving.png"
-       caption="Emma Hamilton in an attitude towards a mimosa plant, causing it to demonstrate sensibility.
+       caption="Emma Hamilton in an attitude towards a *Mimosa* plant, causing it to demonstrate sensibility.
 Stipple engraving by R. Earlom, 1789, after G. Romney" description="Engraving by R. Earlom"
        license="CC BY 4.0"
        fit="contain">